 Help them with your own approach

-A good way of ensuring that their urinating doesn’t hit its intended target is to get belly bands today and, in the meantime, you can help them to learn how to control this behavior with some body language tactics.
+A good way of ensuring that their urinating doesn’t hit its intended target is to get belly bands from Pet Parents Brand and, in the meantime, you can help them to learn how to control this behavior with some body language tactics.

 A good tip would be to think about how you approach your dog and whether your posture could be seen as overbearing or confrontational, which will trigger a urinating response.